o-ran-sc/doc/docs/projects.rst

 Service Managerment and Orgestration(SMO)
 -----------------------------------------
-The SMO project implements the O1 and the O1/VES interface.
-The former is used for configuration and management of RAN Network Functions (NF) while the latter collects all the events that are reported by different RAN NFs.
+The SMO project implements the O1, O1/VES, and O2 interfaces.
+The O1 interface (incl.
+O1-VES) is for observation, configuration and management of RAN Network Functions (NFs).
+The O2 functions are responsible for managing all aspects of O-Clouds and O-Cloud workloads.
+The SMO project also contains functions for Topology Exposure & Inventory (TEIV).

 More detailed function documentation can be found as follow: